eatdevsleep/SwiftUISamples/README.md

 # SwiftUI Samples

 This is a collection of SwiftUI samples.
+Each project is designed to demonstrate a single best practise in an isolated manner, with a test app and unit tests.
-They are designed to demonstrate individual best practises.
-This will culminate in the ultimate goal of a StarterSwiftUI template which incorporates all of the concepts in a cohesive start project.
+This will culminate in the ultimate goal of creating a _Starter Swift UI_ template which incorporates all of the concepts in a cohesive starter SwiftUI project.

 ## Features
 1. Event Aggregator
-  * Demonstrates the use of an Environment level _Event Aggregator_ that allows a pub/sub pattern to be used between Views or View Models.
+    * Demonstrates the use of an Environment level simple _Event Aggregator_ that allows a pub/sub pattern to be used between Views or View Models.
 This allows components in a SwiftUI app to communicate in a decoupled manner.

 ## Usage